 Japan skiing in a modern recreational sense has been going since the 1920s, yet Hokkaido and other such areas have much more recently gained the reputation as world-class powder heavens.

 But when did the Japanese “powder pilgrimages” actually begin?
 In my case, the first time I learned about the place was seeing photos in a Chouinard Equipment catalog.
 It looked wonderful, but too expensive and exotic for 1980s budget ski travel.
 Yet that’s probably when the buildup began for what “Japow” is now.
 I recently asked Paul if perhaps he and Yvon “discovered Hokkaido” for powder skiers.
 Here is his answer.

 Paul Parker: “I marvel at how people are now talking about skiing Japan, like it’s something new.
 I guess that could be because it’s not so easy to get around in Japan, and traveling over there has not been widely popular until recently.
-You drive on the other side of the road, any areas but the big cities road signs are in characters, there has not been much English until recent years, etc. It’s certainly good skiing and a wonderful culture.
-It is not new.
+You drive on the other side of the road; in any areas but the big cities, road signs are in characters; there has not been much English until recent years; etc. It’s certainly good skiing and a wonderful culture.
+But it is not new.